ToolboxPlane/FlightComputer/README.md

 # FlightComputer
-All the modules running on the Inforce 6540
+All the modules running on the Raspberry Pi.

-Mainly based on QT and D-Bus

 ## Transmitter-IDs
 | Device | Id |